flaviostutz/console-server/readme.md

 ## 1. Start by installing the package:
     npm install console-debug

-## 2. Put this in your nodejs server file
+## 2. Put this in your nodejs server file:

     var Debug = require('console-debug');

 	var console = new Debug({
 		uncaughtExceptionCatch: false, // Do we want to catch uncaughtExceptions?
 		consoleFilter: [], // Filter these console output types, Examples: 'LOG', 'WARN', 'ERROR', 'DEBUG', 'INFO'